Collision Repair Technology

 High school diploma or WV approved equivalent

-You've completed the required twelve hours with Adult Education.
+You have completed the required twelve hours with Adult Education.

 High School Diploma or WV Approved Equivalent